 Nearly four years later, the D.C.
 Court of Appeals ruled I had been improperly tried.

-And the three counts that were remaining against me after the trial were dismissed by the trial judge, and not one person was jailed for criminal acts connected in any way to Iran Contra.
+They refused to reverse the Court of Appeals, and the three counts that were remaining against me after the trial were dismissed by the trial judge, and not one person was jailed for criminal acts connected in any way to Iran-Contra.

-They spent over 45 million dollars, had 40 some odd lawyers, not counting the ones in the in the House Committee, by the way.
+They spent over $45 million, had 40 some odd lawyers, not counting the ones in the House committee, by the way, the Joint House Senate Committee.

 And so Walsh still made one last try to get then President George W. Bush.

-Just four days before the 1992 election, Walsh indicted former Defense Secretary Casper Weinberger, an event that many believed helped seriously damage the president's President Bush's hopes for re-election.
+Just four days before the 1992 election, Walsh indicted former Defense Secretary Caspar Weinberger, an event that many believed helped seriously damage the President Bush's hopes for reelection.

 Here's the bottom line.

-President Trump now faces The same kind of attacks, an independent counsel, meaning Mueller, a hostile media, a rapidly crazed Congress.
+President Trump now faces the same kind of attacks, an independent council, meaning Mueller, a hostile media, a rapidly crazed Congress.

 And I gave him my prediction.